gerixx/jcodeddi/README.md

 Individual consumers for stopping beans can be defined.

-Multiple independent injector instances (Injector contexts) are possible.
+Multiple independent injector instances (application contexts), e.g., for Servlet sessions, are possible.

 Cyclic dependencies are prohibited.